cunarist/rinf/README.md

 **Q**.
 How are data passed between Dart and Rust?

 **A**.
 Data being sent between Dart and Rust are basically bytes arrays, represented as `Uint8List` in Dart and `Vec<u8>` in Rust.
 Though using MessagePack serialization is recommended, you can send any kind of bytes data as you wish such as a high-resolution image or some kind of file data, or just toss in a blank bytes array if you don't need additional details.

 **Q**.
-What is "MessagePack" and why is it recommended?

-**A**.
-MessagePack is a nested binary structure similar to JSON, but faster and smaller.
-MessagePack also supports [more types](https://github.com/msgpack/msgpack/blob/master/spec.md#type-system) of inner data compared to JSON, including binaries.
-Use MessagePack for serializing messages sent between Dart and Rust as provided by the Rust template unless you have other reasons not to do so.

-**Q**.
 Where are the library files generated from Rust crates?